Nexious0-0/Blooket-cheats/README.md

 # Blooket-cheats
-I got these from minecraft guy feel free touse them
+I got these from minecraft guy feel free to use them